scbz4learning/TinyInfiniTrain/docs/TinyInfiniTrain 作业报告.md

     CHECK_EQ(input_tensors.size(), 1); // 取反操作只需要一个对象
     const auto &input = input_tensors[0];

-    // there is no need for previous grad.
-The \partial (-x) = x, which means we need current grad only.
-    // Might be the only special case.
-    // // No function to setup context in the class
-    // saved_tensors_ = {input};

     auto device = input->GetDevice().Type();
     auto kernel = Dispatcher::Instance().GetKernel({device, "NegForward"});
     return {kernel.Call<std::shared_ptr<Tensor>>(input)};